eraybasar/pesdk-docs/_guides/html5/v5/introduction/demos.md

 All example intergrations repositories are tagged with the suffix `-demo`.
 In general these examples are a good starting place to:

  * Quickly test out our SDK without the need to write code
- * Tinker with the code to understand how it works and
+ * Tinker with the code to understand how it works
- * Starting templates for specific web frameworks.
+ * And starting templates for specific web frameworks

  Currently, we are providing example integrations for: